The Public Relations BlogPublic RelationsMarketing PRExtra Mile PR Strategy: Wow Your Customers

 In “Hug Your Haters: How to Embrace Complaints and Keep Your Customers,” Jay Baer provides a comprehensive guide on how businesses can turn negative feedback into an opportunity for growth and improvement.

-Baer argues that companies should actively engage with them instead of ignoring or dismissing unhappy customers, addressing their concerns and learning from their feedback.
+Baer argues that companies should actively engage with unhappy customers instead of ignoring or dismissing them, addressing their concerns and learning from their feedback.
 By embracing complaints and “hugging” their critics, businesses can strengthen their relationships with customers and gain valuable insights that can drive positive change within the organisation.

 Baer offers practical strategies for engaging dissatisfied customers across various channels, including social media, review websites, and customer support interactions.
 He emphasises the importance of timely, empathetic, and personalised responses, underscoring these factors’ role in diffusing negative situations and winning back customer trust.